 Let’s set the stage.

-You’re finally meeting with a prospect you’ve pursued for weeks.
+You are finally meeting with a prospect you have pursued for weeks.
 After a little small talk, you turn to the business at hand.

 You start strong, making smooth transitions from one point to the next.
 Your voice is calm and paced.